 EMI Engineered Laminates

 Engineered laminates offer design flexibility to reduce weight and space requirements while providing the needed shielding.
 Our Parker Chomerics Engineered Laminates are typically constructed using a conductive layer, an insulative layer and an adhesive layer.
 They are often integrated with gaskets and/or thermally conductive materials to maximize performance.

 EMI Cable Wrap and Knitted Wire Mesh

-KRA sells and supports product selection and application of Chomerics SHIELD WRAP™ Knitted Wire Mesh Tape.
-Chomerics SHIELD WRAP™ Knitted Wire Mesh Tape is a highly flexible and conformable EMI shielding mesh meant to be wrapped around cables and harnesses.
+KraFAB sells and supports product selection and application of Chomerics SHIELD WRAP™ Knitted Wire Mesh Tape.
+Chomerics SHIELD WRAP™ Knitted Wire Mesh Tape is a highly flexible and conformable mesh meant to be wrapped around cables and harnesses.

 Electrically Conductive Sealants